ben-kaufman/arc.js/docs/Proposals.md

 <a name="schemes"></a>
 ## Schemes

-Schemes are public-facing contracts that any agent may use when they want perform primary functions relating to a particular DAO.
+Schemes in general are public-facing contracts that any agent may use when they want perform primary functions relating to a particular DAO.

 Schemes are registered with a DAO's controller enabling them to access the controller's functionality.
 Schemes can be "universal", which means that a single contract instance can serve multiple DAOs by storing DAO-specific parameters with the DAO's controller.
 The implementation of a certain interface is what identifies a scheme as "universal".
 Some schemes have the ability to create proposals and thus require that a configured voting machine be specified in the scheme's parameters.